WAdama/nas_hb_status/README.md

 Sensor tested on DS 918+ with DSM 7.2 and newer / Hyper Backup 4.1 and newer and Cloud Backup (HiDrive) and Remote NAS backup to Hyper Backup Vault to DSM 7.2 and 6.2.4.
 Should work with older verions, too.

 **Note:** Since Hyper Backup version 4.1 there is a separate log in a different directory.
 Log rotation may result in no values being returned as all older logs are packed.
-This can only be circumvented by adjusting the log rotation: [Change logrotate config for HyperBackup logs](logrotate.md)
+The script will update the /usr/local/etc/logrotate.d/HyperBackup file if needed

 ### Prerequisites